conradakunga/Blog/_posts/2024-12-06-required-properties-vs-constructors-in-domain-objects.md

 This looks a lot like our initial code, and indeed, it is exactly the same.

-The difference is if you forget to set one, or more properties, you get this:
+The difference is if you forget to set one or more properties, you get this:

 ![MissingProperty](../images/2024/12/MissingProperty.png)